shaik1002/biggitlabbomb/doc/user/project/issue_board.md

 If you have the labels **Backend**, **Frontend**, **Staging**, and **Production**, and an issue board with a list for each, you can:

-- Visualize the entire flow of implementations since the beginning of the development lifecycle until deployed to production.
+- Visualize the entire flow of implementations since the beginning of the development life cycle until deployed to production.
 - Prioritize the issues in a list by moving them vertically.
 - Move issues between lists to organize them according to the labels you've set.